awronski/allegro-server/README.md

 You can access the data with any rest client or use our [allegro-client](https://github.com/awronski/allegro-client) java library

+# What's new?
+Version 2.0 support multi users.

 # What does it do?
 It synchronize data with allegro including:
 - transaction journals:
- - new auction
- - change auction
- - end auction
+ - new auction, change, end
- - buy
- - cancel
+ - buy, cancel
 - deals journals:
  - clients orders
  - clients payments